rueedlinger/machine-learning-snippets/notebooks/supervised/text_classification/text_classification.md

 show_top10(text_clf.named_steps['clf'], text_clf.named_steps['vect'], data.labels)
 ```

-    de: ein ich das es sie zu er die der und
+    de: ich ein das es sie zu er die der und
-    en: was that in his he it of to and the
+    en: was that in his he it to of and the
     fr: qu une que les un il et la le de
-    nl: ik te dat zijn hij van een de het en
+    nl: op te dat zijn van hij het een de en

 Let's see which and how many features our model has.